Maintenance & invariants¶

 CEREBRO_PII_SALTis set to a different value than the one used by any existing pseudonymized mart.
 Currently nothing prevents an accidental rotation in a non-prod environment. - Auto-published

-graph.md— wirescripts/semantic/generate_graph_diagram.pyinto the registry-build CI step so the graph stays current automatically. - Cross-grain enforcement — flag a metric in
+graph.md— partly done.
+The generator now emits both the static Mermaidgraph.mdand thegraph_data.jsonsidecar behind the interactive cytoscape explorer.
+Remaining: wirescripts/semantic/generate_graph_diagram.pyinto the registry-build CI step (with--json-output) so both stay current automatically. - Cross-grain enforcement — flag a metric in

 discover_metricsresults when itssupported_time_grainsdeclare a grain that's not reachable from its root model (i.e. no spine bridge or upcast template exists).
 Currently surfaces as a runtime error. - Set-intersection metric type — planner enhancement to support